nikitarizh/NetworkHelper/README.md

 # NetworkHelper
 ## What is it?
 A tool to make network administrating easier
+But actually I'm just learning Java by myself, so this thing will be kinda useless for you
 ## What does it do?
 - Tells you about new connections to your network
 - Tells you about disconnections from your network
+- ...
 ## What is it built with?
 Java
 ## How to use?